p3r/dbgrandi.github.io/source/posts/removing_items_from_a_swift_array.markdown

 While the semantics of Swift are still being ironed out, it seems like there is a [bit of discussion](https://devforums.apple.com/message/979026#979026) about what that may look like, specifically when it comes to Arrays.

 Here's a simple Array extension to remove instances of a specific item.
-The type details were inspired by [ExSwift](https://github.com/pNre/ExSwift/blob/master/ExSwift/Array.swift), but I didnt' want to create a new array pNre did.
+The type details were inspired by [ExSwift](https://github.com/pNre/ExSwift/blob/master/ExSwift/Array.swift), but I didnt' want to create a new array like pNre did.

 ~~~ swift